What is a fellowship?

 Administrative offices that support particular fellowships often have tips sheets for essay writing and staff who can provide feedback on essay drafts.
 Ask the office housing the particular fellowship about the available resources.

-For general help with writing fellowships essays, contact the Writing Center in J. Walter Wilson.
+For general help with writing fellowships essays, contact the Writing Center in Page-Robinson Hall.
 A graduate student writing associate can help you with any stage of the drafting process.

 The Dean of the College Office maintains binders with copies of winning applications for certain fellowships, such as the Fulbright.
 Come to 213 University Hall to review these materials, which cannot be photocopied and cannot leave the office.